 Bali night markets: shoulder-to-shoulder crowds, quick bag dips.

 European metros (Paris/Rome): known pickpocket hotspots targeting tourists.
+Pair your RFID wallet with an anti-theft bag for complete protection.

 Important: An RFID solution won't stop PIN shoulder-surfing, card-not-present fraud, or dodgy links.
 It's a layer in a broader travel safety plan.
 (Choice, 2024)